 Goal two is developed in order to ensure that English Learners are provided a well-rounded academic program which leads to high levels of academic language and achievements at all levels of English proficiency.
-Goal two addresses basic academic needs and literacy for students who receive English Learner services.
-Goal two provides support for staff collaboration on best teaching practices and implementation of academic programming as well as additional coaching and support for teaching and learning.
+Goal Two addresses the basic academic needs and literacy for students who receive English Learner services.
+Goal Two provides support for staff collaboration on best teaching practices and implementation of academic programming as well as additional coaching and support for teaching and learning.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 English Language Learners Progress Students showed 12.79% proficiency as indicated on the ELPAC.
-20% of students will show growth on the ELPAC Re-Classification of English Learners Reclassification Rate 0% Reclassification rate of 1% annually
+20% of students will show growth at least one level of proficiency on the ELPAC Re-Classification of English Learners Reclassification Rate 0% Reclassification rate of 1% annually Local Reading Assessments for English Learners Renaissance STAR Reading Assessment Grade Equivalency 6.0 Projected Grade Equivalency Reading is 9.0 on Renaissance STAR Reading Assessment.
+Local Math Assessments for English Learners Renaissance STAR Math Assessment Grade Equivalency 6.0 Projected Grade Equivalency Math is 9.0 on Renaissance STAR Reading Assessment.